 When to use?

 A custom model is able to fully address the complexities of the entire customer journey as they apply to each business specifically.
-Apps that require extensive touchpoint tracking for example, travel apps, will benefit from a customized model.
+Apps that require extensive touchpoint measurement for example, travel apps, will benefit from a customized model.

 Markov chain gets its name from Andrey Markov, a Russian mathematician who developed a theory on stochastic processes in probability.